tom-draper/persona/src/persona/data/united_states_of_america/README.md

 # United States Of America

-Composite: Made up of California, Texas, Florida, New York, Pennsylvania, and Illinois.
+Composite: Made up of California, Texas, Florida, New York, Pennsylvania, Illinois, Ohio, Georgia, and North Carolina.

 \![United States Of America](img/united_states_of_america.png)